 Registration Details For The FMCSA Clearinghouse Database

-Enforcement of the Clearinghouse begins January 6, 2020 and includes all CDL drivers, motor carrier employers, Medical Review Officers, Substance Abuse Professionals, HHS laboratories, and Third Party Administrators as required to register.
+Enforcement of the Clearinghouse began on January 6, 2020 and includes all CDL drivers, motor carrier employers, Medical Review Officers, Substance Abuse Professionals, HHS laboratories, and Third Party Administrators as required to register.

 Employers are required to run a full query on commercial motor vehicle drivers to whom they’ve offered a job as part of the pre-employment screening process.
 Limited queries are required annually on currently employed drivers.

 Clearly this will add time, liability, increased audits, and potential fines to the already tedious process of maintaining program compliance.

 Talk To Our Clearinghouse Expert Advisors & Consultants

-Our consultants are way ahead of the upcoming legislation and compliance obligations.
+Our consultants are way ahead of the compliance obligations.
 We educate, provide guidance, and help manage the additional screening requirements for you.
 We take away the strain of additional paperwork and procedural obligations allowing you to focus on what’s important: your business.

 The employee consumer data warehoused with the DOT Clearinghouse database is, of course, confidential. and subject to protections by certain provisions of both the Privacy Act and Fair Credit Reporting Act (FCRA).
 It’s therefore crucially important for every employee screening services provider to be knowledgeable and fully conversant with the protocols and obligations inherent in dealing with personal data.
 This makes us uniquely qualified as we already must follow ALL the requirements outlined in the Privacy Act and FCRA from our status as a regulated Consumer Reporting Agency.